jsvan/-glish/README.md

 welsh	cy

 Some languages are better supported than others, depending on the community behind wiktionary.
 Some languages have most vocab words present, others have many missing.
-This app assumes static textbased webpages.
-I haven't implemented mutation monitoring and would prefer not to...

 Written in vanilla javascript/html/css, with python for datascraping.